|Course Number:||EDU 5627 C19 (graduate), EDU 4710 CFS23 (undergraduate)|

 Note: Please register directly with EarthWalk.
 If you wish to take the course for Castleton credit, please tell EarthWalk who will then give you the link to Castleton's online registration form.

-Upon completion of this course, the participant will be able to analyze, evaluate, create, as well as apply:
+Upon completion of this course, the participant will be able to analyze, evaluate, create, as well as apply new:

 EarthWalk Nature Mentoring Foundations: a packet of information, including a Natural Learning Framework, activities, games, songs and bibliography.